Ponnamby/My-Work-Samples/Financial Dashboard Explanation.md

 🔹Sales Trend: Both actual and target sales experienced a decline between January and February 2023 but have shown an increasing trend since then.
 🔹Target Achievement: The team met sales targets for only 2 out of 14 months.

-** Sample Work Dashboards are available upon request, able to screen share work using a pro licensed Power BI software when needed. **
+~ **Sample Work Dashboards are available upon request and able to screen share work using a pro-licensed Power BI software when needed.** ~